shonk-software/community-ostfalia-thesis/README.md

 Also see [CHANGELOG-HEI.md](./CHANGELOG-HEI.md) for the original project's history and [CHANGELOG.md](./CHANGELOG.md) for changes made to this fork.

-The logos of the Ostfalia in the english and german version are used with explicit permission by the university.
+The logos of the Ostfalia in the english and german version are used with permission by the university.

 ## Using the template